What is a Fiscal Year (FY)?

-The use of a fiscal year that’s different than the calendar year presents a better business opportunity for many companies, as it is geared toward the natural seasonality of the company.
+The use of a fiscal year that’s different than the calendar year presents a business opportunity for many companies, such as companies whose business is largely seasonal.

-Business and organizations may choose their FY based on preference.
-A good practice of accounting principle suggests closing the FY at the low point of the business.
-For example, agriculture companies end their FY right after harvest season.
+Businesses and organizations may choose their FY based on preference.
+A good practice of accounting principle suggests closing the FY at the low point of business activity.
+For example, agriculture companies often end their FY right after harvest season.

 Another common example is consumer retail businesses.
-They have their busiest season in December and January, therefore they often have their fiscal year end as of January 31 so they can capture the entire holiday season in their year-end numbers.
+They have their busiest season in December and January; therefore, they often have their year end as of January 31, so they can capture the entire holiday season in their year-end numbers.

 Since the majority of businesses have their fiscal year end on December 31, that is when the accounting firms are busiest.
-Sometimes businesses will pick a different year-end when the accountants are less busy, and they may get a lower rate.
-This can be particularly true with private businesses who prefer to save money on audit and accounting fees.
+Sometimes, businesses will pick a different year end when the accountants are less busy to get a lower rate.
+This can be particularly true with private businesses that prefer to save money on audit and accounting fees.

 Applications in Financial Modeling and Valuation

 In financial modeling and when performing company valuations, it’s important to pay close attention to when a company’s fiscal year ends.
 If comparing two or more companies, adjustments may need to be made to ensure it’s an apples-to-apples comparison.

 For this reason, analysts typically use a metric called Last Twelve Months (LTM) when comparing companies.
 LTM removes the issue of the different year ends by simply examining the latest 12 months that are available.
 Read how in our guide to LTM financials.